FloDesign/flo-design-v4/source/blog/developer_thoughts.md

 ###Initial consultation

-The first step is to ascertain exactly what the client needs to make their idea work for their users.
+The first step is to work out exactly what the client needs to make their idea work for their users.
 Often clients will come along with a whizzbang idea and a list of functionality as long as your arm.
 Some of this functionality is often inspired by bigger sites completely outside the industry or demographic target that the client is aiming for.
 It's our job to ask the right questions to really nail down what the client's users are going to need.
 This ensures that not only will the user not be bombarded with functionality they're not going to use but that the client will only be paying for what's needed.

 ###Model design